Oluwatobiadeoye/TODROIDQUIZ/README.md

 Todroid Quiz App
 ============

-This app is a short quiz app which tests the user's knowledge about basic Android development topics.
+This app is a short quiz app which tests the user's knowledge on basic Android development topics.

 <div id="image-table">
     <table>